Dixtosa/Electrython/README.md

 Electrython
 ===========

-This application lets you palce electrical charges on a plane and see the electrical fieild and forces.
+This application lets you place electrical charges on a 2D plane and visualizes the electrical field and forces produced by electrons/protons.